michaelzhan1/stakeholder-mapping/backend/README.md

 ### test_negotiate.ipynb

 The code to train on the RL environment.
 This is based on the Tianshou Tic-Tac-Toe tutorial, and probably contains more hyperparameter tunings than are necessary at the moment.
 It currently trains a policy on the RL environment, then steps through and prints outputs for one round of the negotiation.

+### train.py

+Code adapted from the Jupyter notebook, modified for use with the Flask server.

+### app.py

+Code for the flask API endpoint, to be called by the frontend.

+### .env (not tracked by git)

+Holds environment variables for app.py